 Both of Monroe County’s airports are Federal Aviation Administration FAR Part 139 certified.
 Together they are a vital part of the County’s infrastructure and provide a strong economic foundation for the Florida Keys.

 Key West International Airport (EYW)

 Key West International Airport provides air carrier service for the Keys, serving approximately 760,000 passengers annually on flights from Delta, American, United and Silver.
-Key West provides direct air service to numerous cities, including Atlanta, Newark, Chicago, Charlotte, Washington, D.C., Fort Lauderdale, Orlando, Tampa, Fort Myers and Miami.
+Key West provides direct air service to numerous cities, including Atlanta, Newark, Chicago, Charlotte, Dallas, Washington, D.C., Fort Lauderdale, Orlando, Tampa, and Miami.
 In February 2019, there will be new service to Philadelphia and in March 2019, there will be a new service to New York.